jordan4ibanez/Formine/README.md

 Focus on making this faster.

+also, side note: fhash will deallocate pointers for you.

 Possible causes:
 - need a custom implementation in the mesh library.
 - inefficiencies in the font mesh creation.